Events with multiple date sessions

 • Each week, you offer the same set of yoga classes.

-• Each season, you provide the same leadership retreat.
+• Each quarter, you provide the same leadership retreat.

 Solution

-Note: Be sure to set up your initial event that you will clone carefully, taking into consideration all important fields and configurations, as there is no bulk edit option after events have been created.
+NOTE — Be sure to carefully set up the initial event that you will clone, considering all important fields and configurations, as there is no bulk edit option after events have been created.

 Multiple Date Event Case 2

-Multiple date sessions, independent of each other, as a single event with open registration.
+Multiple date sessions are independent of each other, as a single event with open registration.

-This case applies when you offer one event that consists of multiple date sessions, which can be attended independently of each other.
-Registration happens to the single event once as a whole, regardless of which sessions are attended.
+This case applies when you offer one event consisting of multiple date sessions independent of each other.
+This means registration happens for the single event once as a whole, and registrants can attend any or all available sessions.
 Registration can happen before the official first session or anytime up to the last session.

-• You are hosting a 3-day festival and participants can attend on any or all of the three days.
+• You host a 3-day festival, and participants can attend on any or all of the three days.

 Solution